 “I worked with Chris Quartuccio from Blue Island Shellfish to select the oysters we serve at Hancock St,” says chef and partner Ryan Schmidtberger.
 “Chris and I met when we opened Lure Fishbar back in 2004, and he is by far the best shellfish vendor in the country.

 We chose Pink Moons from PEI because they hit the brackish and mineral flavor profile that pairs best with our housemade oyster sauces.
 Our plum wine mignonette’s sweetness contrasts with the brininess of the Pink Moon perfectly.

 “Our West Coast oyster switches off between a Shubumi from Puget Sound and the Pebble Beach oyster from the Hood Canal.
 Its smaller size is ideal for a West Coast-style oyster, because the creaminess isn’t overwhelming.
 I recommend our serrano chile sauce with the Kusshi as the underlying cucumber notes cut the heat of the serrano chile.
 That sauce is a hit here on oysters and I also see guests heating up their smoked margaritas with it.”

 Ryan’s recommended drink pairing:

 “I will always recommend a crisp Old World-style pilsner with oysters.
-I know people always go towards a Guinness when pairing beer with oysters, but I think the Saaz hops from our Rockaway Pilsner brings so much more crispy bitterness to the table than a stout.
+We are now serving Victory Prima Pils and in my opinion, this is the best pilsner made in the States that is in the style of the German pilsners, which pair so well with oysters because of the blend of hops that bring that citrus-lemony flavor to the table.
 We have a great Billecart-Salmon Champagne by the glass to pair if looking for something more traditional, but I’d order our Noir Martini — simplicity at its finest.
 All you need is a dollop of caviar…”